 Yes, fruits have many excellent nutrients in them and are easier for many people, especially children, to eat than vegetables.
 Most Americans have diets with an abundance of sugar in it, both natural and refined, and lowering overall sugar intake is a good goal regardless of the source.
 Fruit should be a part of any healthy well-rounded diet but how much you personally should eat depends on several factors.

-Since fruit is the whole-foods source of sugar in nature, diabetics and those trying to lose weight should limit fruit to small, occasional servings and choose lower carbohydrate fruits, like berries, while passing on high-sugar, high-carbohydrate tropical fruits like bananas.
+Since fruit is the whole-food source of sugar in nature, diabetics and those trying to lose weight should limit fruit to small, occasional servings and choose lower carbohydrate fruits, like berries, while passing on high sugar, high carbohydrate tropical fruits like bananas.
 Individuals with weaker digestion or lots of inflammation do better with cooked rather than raw fruits and should experiment with whether they digest fruit better away from or at meals.

 What I recommend…